The role of leadership development and coaching in challenging times

 According to Róbert, coaching can be particularly useful when managers have reached the peak of their careers but want to move on or are looking for new challenges.
 An external expert can help them find new directions and become more effective in their leadership role.

-The other such area, which is becoming more common these days, is in the case of newly appointed young managers.
-They are the ones who have no previous experience in leadership, and thus in executive coaching can help them succeed at extra speed and drive their teams and their business to success.
+Another area - which is becoming more and more common these days - is for newly appointed, young managers noticeable.
+They are those who do not yet have a previous experience in leadership, and thus in executive coaching can help them succeed at extra speed and drive their teams and their business to success.
 The latter is also important because they want to succeed quickly in their careers, and they will do whatever it takes to do so.
 If they are not supported by their company, they are even willing to change because their loyalty factor

 The impact of imposter syndrome on driver performance